 Phosphor plates are light sensitive and exposure to ambient light must be minimized during the time period between removal from their protective cover and placement into the scanner.
 The length of time that plates are exposed to ambient light during this transfer process will determine the level of allowable ambient light at the scanner location.
 Scanners in which plates are loaded directly into a slot can generally be used in areas of higher ambient light compared to systems in which the plates are loaded on drums prior to placement in the scanner.
 There does not have to be a seperate dark room in order to use phosphor plates.

 Traditional x-rays are estimated to cost between $1.14-$1.20 per x-ray.
 This reflects materials and labor.
-Taking and "developing" phosphor plate x-rays are estimated to be at $.22 per x-ray.
+Taking and "developing" phosphor plate x-rays are estimated to cost $0.22 per x-ray.
 Assuming that an office takes 50 x-rays per day they will spend $1,180/month or $14,160/year at the low estimate of $1.14 on traditional film x-rays.
 See the figure below for comparative saving vs. a PSP system.

 RETURN ON INVESTMENT